 Absolutely!
 We now have fourth generation vegetarians in New Zealand, having been raised as vegetarians from birth.
 Support and helpful hints about raising vegetarian/vegan babies and children can be got from joining our Vegetarian Families groups.
 Further information can be found here.

 Congratulations on having raised a teenager who has sensitivity, intelligence and the backbone to make a stand for what they believe.
 Now all they need is your support and interaction with other vegetarians and vegans.
 Encourage them to join the NZ Vegetarian Society for up to date nutritional information, and access to youth activities and groups.
-If you would like an information leaflet about vegetarian teens, email us.
+Go to our vegetarian/vegan teenager page.

 The initial learning stages of making changes of any sort to your lifestyle and diet can often require more time as you assimilate the necessary knowledge.
 A good way to stay enthusiastic is to look at the whole process with an adventure mind-set, just as you would if you were learning about the cuisine from a different country.
 There are also more and more convenience foods available to help both the transition to a vegetarian or vegan diet and to assist with quick meals.
 Look in the frozen and chilled foods section of your supermarket for ‘mock’ meats and the canned foods section for beans, chick peas and lentils.